 Date:(YY/MM/DD) Responder Name:

 Responder Position: Responder Phone No.:

-We can confirm an incident has occurred at Ovintiv's (insert facility / site).
-Our team in the field is actively responding and we are gathering more information about the nature and severity of the incident.
-An Ovintiv spokesperson will provide more information when it is available.
+We can confirm an incident has occurred at Ovintiv's (i actively responding and we are gathering more inform incident.
+An Ovintiv spokesperson will provide more information. nation about the nature and severity of the

-You can contact out media spokesperson at (403) 645-4747.
+You can contact out media spokesperson at (281) 210-5253.

 Contact:

 Office ce:

-F: ax:
+Fa ax:

-Note: Only the Madie Spekeenerger designated by the Incident Commander in to provide any anglish

 Note: Only the Media Spokesperson designated by the Incident Commander is to provide any specific information to the public or the media.
 Refer to page 1 of Section 3: Communications & Media for the generic media statement to be used by all other response personnel.